yaningzhu/blog/002_redshift_permissions.md

 alter group readwrite add user yzhu;
 ```

-If we can run the giant query again right now, we should get the same results as if our group were readonly.
+If we can run the giant permissions query right now, we should get the same results as if our group were readonly.
 Makes sense, since we haven't assigned any write privileges yet.

 ### Allow Write on Certain Schemas